osu-mist/trumba-http-test/README.markdown

 ## PUT with authentication and delta=false

 With the URL parameter `?delta=false`, the local calendar overwrites the remote calendar.
+This is the default behavior.

     $ ./PUT-auth-nodelta.bash empty.ical
     HTTP/1.1 100 Continue